kyma-project/kyma/resources/compass/README.md

 - `gateway`
 - `healthchecker`
 - `postgresql`

 To learn more, read the [Compass documentation](https://github.com/kyma-incubator/compass/blob/master/README.md).
 ## Details

 ### Configuration
+The following table lists the configurable parameters of the Compass chart and their default values.

 | Parameter | Description | Values | Default |
 | --- | --- | --- | --- |